European Union law

 What you will study

-This module is presented in four blocks, each of which includes three units.
+This module is presented in three blocks, each of which includes three units.

 Block 1: Introduction to the framework

 This block introduces the historic background of the European Union, as well as the institutions, principles and the law-making processes.
-The first unit of this module will introduce you to the module and the law, and also support your learning journey of EU law as a glossary.
+The first unit introduces the module and the law, and supports your learning journey of EU law as a glossary.
 This first unit will therefore be unique as it will be structured according to key terms without necessarily having an overarching topical thread running through it.

-This block will add more to the aspects of EU law covered in Block one by introducing the single market and exploring citizenship as well as the EU’s approach towards discrimination.
+This block adds to the aspects of EU law covered in the first block by introducing the internal market and exploring citizenship as well as the EU’s approach towards discrimination.
+You'll analyse the free movement provisions in detail as well as exploring the EU's approach to policy making.
+While looking at free movement of workers, the concept of EU citizenship will also be explored.

 You will learn